-If, as is recommended by TENERIFE SOLICITORS, the deceased left a valid Will in each country that he or she held assets and there are no clashes between the Wills, then separate probate applications can commence independently and immediately in each relevant country, without waiting for completion of probate in any other country.
+If, as is recommended by TENERIFE SOLICITORS, the deceased left a separate valid Will in each country that he or she held assets and there are no clashes between those Wills, then separate probate applications can commence independently and immediately in each relevant country, without waiting for completion of probate in any other country.

 The next question is, which national law should be applied to distribution of the deceased’s assets?
 For deaths that took place prior to August 2015, Spain would always apply law of nationality (i.e. for an English deceased, English law will be applied to distribution of his estate).

 However, for any death that has occurred after August 2015, the situation has become slightly more complicated.
 EU Regulation 650/2012 (which came into force on 17th August 2015) now dictates that for all Wills, the testator must specify whether he wishes for his national law to apply, or alternatively the law of the country in which he is making a Will (in the case of Tenerife, Spanish Law).
 If the testator fails to specify that choice in the Will, then the local law will apply by default.
 This new rule applies even if the Spanish Will was made some time ago, so anyone who made a Spanish Will prior to August 2015 is strongly advised to review the Will and update it if necessary.

-Once the applicable law has been ascertained, the entitled beneficiaries specified by that law must contact all asset-holders and obtain certificates and valuations, following which they can proceed to apply for probate, make the necessary Inheritance Tax Return Declarations and then distribute the assets.
+Once the applicable law has been ascertained, the entitled beneficiaries specified by that law must contact all asset-holders and obtain certificates and valuations, following which they can proceed to apply for probate, then make the necessary Inheritance Tax Return Declarations and then distribute the assets.
 We say ‘beneficiaries’, because an Executor (Administrador / Albacea) is not a legal requirement in a Spanish Will.
 They are usually only appointed where the deceased’s estate is particularly complicated (e.g. extensive business interests) or where a family feud over the assets is anticipated.